raj23manj/springBoot/jokesapp/README.md

               }
       }

-    * Bounded Type Parameter using concept of inhertance
+    * Bounded Type Parameter using concept of inheritance
       * Upper Bound and Lower Bound
         * https://stackoverflow.com/questions/19795709/understanding-upper-and-lower-bounds-on-in-java-generics

       - public class Box<T> {
             // we will passing a Generic Type here as a parameter, apart from the one we are passing to the class
-            // U will be any Class that extends of inherits from Number classs.
+            // U will be any Class that extends of inherits from Number class.
 String won't work here public <U extends Number> String returnTypeValue(U u) { }
         }

       - public class Box<T> {
-              // custom class will be lowest in the inheritance chain, so anyting from parent till CustomClass only allowed public <U super CustomClass> String returnTypeValue(U u) { }
+              // custom class will be lowest in the inheritance chain, so anything from parent till CustomClass only allowed public <U super CustomClass> String returnTypeValue(U u) { }
           }